 a.
 Pursuant to 40 CFR 60.485a(b)(2), a calibration drift assessment shall be performed, at a minimum, at the end of each monitoring day.
 Check the instrument using the same calibration gas(es) that were used to calibrate the instrument before use.
-Follow the procedures specified in Method 21 of appendix A-7 of 40 CFR 60, Subpart VVa, Section 10.1, except do not adjust the meter readout to correspond to the calibration gas value.
-Record the instrument reading for each scale used as specified in 40 CFR 60.486a(e)(7).
-Calculate the average algebraic difference between the three meter readings and the most recent calibration value.
-Divide this algebraic difference by the initial calibration value and multiply by 100 to express the calibration drift as a percentage.
-If any calibration drift assessment shows a negative drift of more than 10 percent from the initial calibration value, then all equipment monitored since the last calibration with instrument readings below the appropriate leak definition and above the leak definition multiplied by (100 minus the percent of negative drift/divided by 100) must be re-monitored.
-If any calibration drift assessment shows a positive drift of more than 10 percent from the initial calibration value, then, at the permittee's discretion, all equipment since the last calibration with instrument readings above the appropriate leak definition and below the leak definition multiplied by (100 plus the percent of positive drift/divided by 100) may be re-monitored.
+Follow the procedures specified in Method 21 of appendix A-7 to 40 CFR part 60, section 10.1, except do not adjust the meter readout to correspond to the calibration gas value.
+Record the instrument reading for each scale used as specified in 40 CFR 60.486a(e)(8).
+Divide the arithmetic difference of the initial and post-test calibration response by the corresponding calibration gas value for each scale and multiply by 100 to express the calibration drift as a percentage.